Chyannetech/Wellbrew-1.2/README.md

 ## Wellbrew
-#### Wellbrew is a Full CRUD business tracking application that was made using Django.
+#### Wellbrew is a Full CRUD farmers market business tracking application that was made using Django.

 * The main goal is to help users discover local wellness businesses and keep track of them all in the same place.